seankim658/rere.rs/README.md

 ## Quick Start

-1. Download the release binary or build the binary crate from source.
+1. Download the release binary or build the crate from source.
-2. From your project's root directory, run `rere init`, this will create a config at `rere/rere.toml` and create a directory to store the record snapshots at `rere/snapshots/`.
+2. From your project's root directory, run `rere init`, this will create:
-3. Create your test file, the default config looks for a `test.list` file.
-The test file is just a text file with one shell command per line.
+   - A config at `rere/rere.toml`
+   - A directory to store the record snapshots at `rere/snapshots/`
+   - A test file at `rere/test.list`
-4. Record the expected behavior with `rere record`.
+3. Record the expected behavior with `rere record`.
 This will create the `.bi` snapshot file here: `rere/snapshots/test.list.bi`.
-5. Later, you can run `rere replay` to replay the test file.
+4. Later, you can run `rere replay` to replay the test file (the default `fail_fast` setting is `true` so the replay will report the first difference, if any, and exit).

 Note: All these features are configurable either through [command line arguments](/rere-app/README.md#arguments) or by manually building/editing the `.toml` [config file](/rere-app/README.md#config-file).